High-level summary of the AI Act

 [1] Independent administrative authorities may be subject to greater political influence than judicial authorities (Hacker, 2024).

-High risk AI systems (Title III)
+High risk AI systems (Chapter III)

 Some AI systems are considered ‘High risk’ under the AI Act.
 Providers of those systems will be subject to additional requirements.